Summer Flowers Name

 Best Zones for Sun-Loving Summer Blooms

-Now, let’s talk about where these sun lovers shine.
-The USDA hardiness zones, especially zones 4-9, are where these flowers get the right mix of heat and sunlight.
+And now let’s discuss where these sun lovers shine.
+These flowers need the right mix of heat and sunlight, and the USDA hardiness zones, especially 4-9, are where they thrive.
 It’s like finding the sweet spot for your garden.

-Tall sunflowers, for instance, can grow to impressive heights in these zones, provided they get the full sun they crave.
-I’ve seen sunflowers reach for the sky, their big, bright heads following the sun throughout the day.
-It’s not just the heat that matters; it’s also about having a long growing season.
-In these zones, you can plant early and enjoy blooms well into the late summer months.
+For example, tall sunflowers can grow to impressive heights in these zones if they receive the full sun they want.
+I’ve watched sunflowers rise to the sky, their big, big heads chasing the sun all day long.
+It’s not just about the heat, but also about having a long growing season.
+These zones allow you to plant early and have blooms through the late summer months. lly zones 4-9, are where these flowers get the right mix of heat and sunlight.
+It’s like finding the sweet spot for your garden.

 Sunflowers – The King of Summer